I am an historian with UCLA Computer Science, where I study internet and cybersecurity infrastructure, history, governance, and innovation strategy.

-I hold faculty affiliations with UCLA Digital Humanities and the Center for Social Medicine and Humanities at UCLA, am a department editor for the IEEE Annals of the History of Computing, and co-founded the Internet Research Incubator.
+I hold faculty affiliations with UCLA Digital Humanities and the Center for Social Medicine and Humanities at UCLA, am a department editor for the IEEE Annals of the History of Computing, and recently co-founded the Internet Research Incubator.
 I wrote my doctoral dissertation on the introduction of atypical antipsychotics to US primary care (UCLA History, 2011), during which time I contributed to NIMH-funded mental health policy research.

 - Fidler, B. “Border Router Protocols and the Infrastructure of Cyberspace” (Draft manuscript presented at SHOT SIGCIS 2015.)